-We all might have been taught Algebra in school, but there is no course on “how to survive on your own in your twenties.”
-This article is also not a course on that, because, truly, nobody can teach, or be taught, how to survive on your own in their twenties.
+We all might have been taught Algebra in school, but there is no course on “how to survive on your own as a youth.”
+This article is also not a course on that, because, truly, nobody can teach, or be taught, how to survive on your own in their twenties and thirties.
 What can be offered is a guideline on achieving financial independence and self-sustenance, two of the most important factors in survival.
-If you are in your 20s, these two factors will definitely be quite a challenge to attain given that in these you are most likely in the process of rounding up your studies, getting your first job, starting a business or moving out from your parent’s home; sometimes all at the same time.
+If you are in your 20s and 30s, these two factors will definitely be quite a challenge to attain given that in these you are most likely in the process of rounding up your studies, getting your first job, starting a business or moving out from your parent’s home; sometimes all at the same time.
 If you are going through these challenges, then the following will offer you some guidelines on how to scale them.

 - Take Charge of Your Finances: This would probably be the hardest bit, but it still has to be done.
 It’s often the case that people who don’t begin to get their finances together in their 20’s struggle well into their lives to find their feet.
 Take charge of your finances by having a well mapped out budget and a disciplined saving regimen.
 A budget gives you a bird’s eye view of your financial life.
 It sheds light on bad spending habits, and helps curtail the risk of overspending on trivial items and under saving for major needful goals.
 When you know where all your money is going, it makes it easier to cut costs and start saving.
 How much should you save?
 Start from the level you can but start all the same.
 Major reasons for saving include emergency funds (These are for necessary for unexpected occurrences like car repairs, health care, or job loss), furthering your education, weddings, luxury items and trips (because you deserve to spoil yourself every now and then) and retirement.
 If you have children at this stage, then saving for them, especially their education is helpful.
 Click here to find out more on that.